marios-zindilis/website-sources/posts/killall/index.md

 ---
 title: killall
-Description: Notes and links on killall
+description: Notes and links on killall
 first-published: 2014-03-09
 ---